two, the answer is two

 Patting myself on the back.

-Stacey, if you’re readying this….pat yourself on the back too.
+Stacey, if you’re reading this….pat yourself on the back too.

 Thanks for stopping by.